Canadian Personal Finance Blog

 • Cell phone costs

-You kind of get the picture, this explains why September is actually the biggest spending month of my fiscal year.
+You get the picture, this explains why September is actually the biggest spending month of my fiscal year.

 More rants will follow about this subject, but please feel free to add more expenses I may have missed as comments too!